 If the debt is with the resource, do some exceptions or exclusions apply?

 Many factors can determine the type of debt forgiveness.
-It may be helpful to consult a tax professional.
+Consulting a tax professional may be helpful.

 Eligibility of Getting Forgiveness for Your Tax Debts

-Boundary of IRS for collecting: A common problem often appears while you are burdened with tax debts.
-The IRS cannot track your earning and debts thoroughly.
-The limitation has a very popular equation.
-If you have a debt of 10 dollars, then the IRS can only charge X+1 dollar for your unpaid tax debts.
+- The boundary of IRS for collecting: A common problem often appears while you burden with tax debts.
+The IRS cannot track your earning and obligations thoroughly.
+The limitation has a very famous equation.
+If you have a deficit of 10 dollars, then the IRS can only charge an X+1 dollar for your unpaid tax debts.

-Being Bankrupted: Though it is not a serious idea, it will make you feel a bit freer of tension.
-The bank will take care of your debts and it will lead them into another portion of getting forgiveness.
+- Being Bankrupted: Though it is not a dangerous idea, it will make you feel a bit freer of tension.
+The bank will take care of your debts, and it will lead them into another portion of getting forgiveness.

 Situation Faced with Uncollectible Measure

 When you are unable to pay any money, the IRS will consider your problem.
-Then they will create a status of “Currently Not Collectible”.
-It does not mean that you have been forgiven forever.
+Then they will create a status of “Currently Not Collectible.”
+It does not mean that you are free forever.
 You are just on a break to gather the money to pay the tax debts.